Illegal Blood Alcohol Content Lawyer

 The drunk driving statutes are based on a specific level of alcohol concentration in a person’s bloodstream.
 However, these tests are not nearly as accurate or indicative as the government would have you believe.
 If blood alcohol content, or BAC, is the crux of the prosecution’s case, you need an attorney like Travis Noble Jr. who knows how to cast doubt on this evidence.

-The law firm of Travis Noble, P.C., handles drunk driving defense cases throughout Missouri.
+Travis Noble, P.C., handles drunk driving defense cases throughout Missouri.
 Our renowned St. Louis illegal blood alcohol content attorney has represented clients nationwide.

 Call 314-450-7849 to explore your possible defenses, whether you are facing a first-offense or a felony DWI.

 Blood Alcohol Content As A Measure Of Impairment

 At a blood alcohol concentration of .08 percent or greater, the law presumes that you are too intoxicated to safely drive a motor vehicle.
 This is known as a per se DWI — no other proof is required for conviction other than a breath test, blood test or urine test that shows an illegal BAC level.